 Although it might be a bit untraditional to mention your personal hobbies on your LinkedIn profile, it's a good way to make yourself more human off the bat.
-A prospect reading Wistia solutions associate Fernando Silva’s summary might think, "Oh, I also love to be outdoors.”
-They'll immediately feel more connected to him.
+A prospect reading this summary might think, "Oh, I also love to travel."
+They'll immediately feel more connected to you.

 Try it yourself: List a few of the things you like to do in your free time (steering clear of anything controversial, of course).
 Then explain why you chose your current role and how your customers derive value.

-Wistia account executive Jonah Silberg opens with his mission: Enabling businesses to use video in their marketing strategy.
-His next two sentences helps you get to know him on a personal level.
+This account executive opens with his mission: Enabling businesses to become more personable using video.
+His next two sentences help you get to know him on a personal level.

-The summary is short enough readers are guaranteed to finish it -- but Silberg makes every line count.
+The summary is short enough that readers are guaranteed to finish it — but he makes every line count.
 He makes you interested in learning more about him.

-Raphael Parker, head of outreach at Segment.com, uses the same formula as Silberg -- but in reverse.
-He begins with three of his former jobs, which immediately tells you he's (already) had an interesting career.
-Parker next tells you what he's currently up to.
+This LinkedIn user uses the same formula as the previous — but in reverse.
+He begins with his former jobs, which immediately tells you he's (already) had an interesting career.
+He then tells you what he's currently up to.

 Try it yourself: List your former jobs.
 If you've always been in sales, get creative.
 Did you ever have a lemonade stand as a child?
 Were you a camp counselor as a teenager?
 What was your college gig?

-Head of The Muse’s South and Midwest sales Michah Day’s LinkedIn summary showcases her passion and enthusiasm for the role.
+This LinkedIn summary showcases the user’s passion and enthusiasm for the role.
 She highlights her main responsibilities and values, tells the reader why she's proud to work at The Muse and what sets the business apart, and lists some fun facts about herself.

 Try it yourself: Explain why you're so fired up about coming into work each day.
 What excites you?
 Why do you love your company?
 What makes your product, culture, and/or team different from your competitors?
 Conclude with four or five personal tidbits about yourself.

-She starts with a bold statement: "I like to solve problems.”
-Zia proves it with multiple examples from her career, then spotlights her specialities.
+She starts with a bold statement: "I like to solve problems."
+She proves it with multiple examples from her career, then spotlights her specialties.
 Finally, she describes a few of her interests.

 Try it yourself: Use a short, impactful one-liner to highlight why you're successful or what you're best at.
 Give two to four examples of how this skill or desire has manifested itself throughout your life.
 Discuss your areas of expertise, then wrap it up with your favorite topics of discussion.

 With these LinkedIn summaries to draw on, you should have plenty of ideas and inspiration for your own description.
-Make it personal, unique, and engaging -- and prospects will feel like they know you already.
+Make it personal, unique, and engaging — and prospects and potential employers will feel like they know you already.